-The Workgroup recommends that the Whole Family Formula be the method of calculating the adjustment to the obligor's support obligation for the children before the court.
-The Workgroup did not have time to develop a specific definition or description of the Whole Family Formula, and the language included in Appendix VII is for illustrative purposes only.
+The Workgroup recommends that the Whole Family Formula be used as the method for calculating the presumptive adjustment to the obligor's support obligation for the children before the court.

-The Workgroup recommends that, when considering "insufficient funds" when determining whether to use the Whole Family Formula, the court must consider the total circumstances of both households including the children of either parent who do not live in the household of the parents.
+The Workgroup recommends that, when considering "insufficient funds" when determining whether to use the Whole Family Formula, the court must consider the total circumstances of both households, including the children of either parent who do not live in the household of that parent.